webeet-io/_onboarding/src/content/docs/onboarding/swe/day-by-day/day-four.md

   - [ ] In `app/routes/home.tsx`, export a `loader` function.
   - [ ] Inside the `loader`, use your Axios service to call the backend's `GET /api/posts` endpoint.
   - [ ] Wrap the API call with `amparo-core`'s `Result.fromAsync` to safely handle success and error states.
-  - [ ] If the call is successful, return the data using Remix's `json` utility.
+  - [ ] If the call is successful, return the data using rrv7's `json` utility.
 If it fails, throw a `Response` or handle the error appropriately.

 - **Validate Data with Zod**